 Another example later in Naruto involves the difficulties Naruto and Sakura have accepting newcomer Sai to their team; despite his betrayal, they still see Sasuke as True Companions, and Sai is treated with much hostility as an interloper.
 (His grating, offensive personality doesn't really help matters.)

 During the "Rescue the Kazekage" arc, while describing Naruto's bond with Gaara to Chiyo, Kakashi specifically uses the word 'nakama.'

 All of the teams named with numbers (Team 7, Team 8, Team 10) are groups of four people.
 Through the powers of Character Development, they all become tight-knit.

-This is established early on by Kakashi, just after he passes Team 7 in his established test - he states in as many words that in the wolrd of ninja, although breaking the rules makes you "scum", adandoning your comrades makes you "worse than scum", and thus passes them for supporting each other.
+This is established early on by Kakashi, just after he passes Team 7 in his established test - he states in as many words that in the world of ninja, although breaking the rules makes you "scum", abandoning your comrades makes you "worse than scum", and thus passes them for supporting each other.
 This theme only grows throughout the story.

 The School Festival in Manabi Straight has "from friends to true companions" as its theme.
 The "friends" in this case is a different Japanese word, tomodachi, which indicates a shallower level of intimacy.

 The four main characters of Hunter × Hunter are definitely this.
 The Genei Ryodan are also this and a rare villainous example.
 Shooting Star City is a mix of Breakfast Club and True Companions on a mindbogglingly massive scale.
 Maintain some semblance of a society among the trash heaps of the world's largest landfill takes some teamwork.

 Akira, Shuji, and Nobuta of the Japanese drama Nobuta Wo Produce.
 Despite some romantic tension between certain members, the three generally function as true companions later in the series, and recognize themselves as such.